PROTECTING YOUR CHILD’S IDENTITY

 Being proactive and staying educated on the current cybersecurity risks facing kids and teens in today’s digital world goes a long way to keeping them safer online.
 Parents who understand the biggest risks and educate their children are more likely to shut down cyber criminals before they ever have a chance to strike.
 Below are some of the top cybersecurity concerns every parent should understand in 2018

-With schools now back in session, students may be re-establishing in-person friendships and making new ones, with social media being a major factor in many of these friendships.
+With schools in session, students may be re-establishing in-person friendships and making new ones, with social media being a major factor in many of these friendships.
 But kids can be exposed to unique risks in cyberspace.
 Help kids remember that cyber safety should always be a priority, and check out these tips for promoting kids’ Internet security.

 - Securing Key Accounts and Devices: Parental Controls